DarkFlippers/unleashed-firmware/scripts/ReadMe.md

 # About

-This folder contains differnt scripts that automates routine actions.
+This folder contains supplementary scripts that automates routine actions.
 Flashing scripts are based on cli version of [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html).
 You will need to add STM32_Programmer_CLI to your path to use them.